 For the Yamal Peninsula permit, Secret Compass will issue separate instructions alongside your Travel Instructions and will apply for this additional permit on your behalf.

 For our DRC: The Volcanoes of Virunga expedition (see above), you will also need a multiple-entry Rwandan visa for the expedition begins and ends in Rwanda.
 This visa is obtainable on arrival for British, Australian, German, Israeli, New Zealand, South African, Swedish and US citizens.

 Tajikistan (for Afghanistan expedition)

 A Tajik visa is needed for our Wakhan Corridor expedition.
 You should apply for a 30-day double-entry tourist visa with GBAO permit.
 Secret Compass will supply a covering letter and outline itinerary to support your application.
-If required, you can use visa assistance agencies to apply for your Tajikistan and Afghanistan visas consecutively.
+If required, you may be able to use visa assistance agencies to apply for your Tajikistan and Afghanistan visas consecutively.

 Check your visa stamps or papers